consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 Resource                     Description
 ============================ ============================================================
-:ref:`api-v1-products`       Returns the most recent products added to Consumer Notebook.
+:ref:`api-v1-post-product`   Adds or bookmarks a product :ref:`api-v1-my-products`    Returns a list of products you've bookmarked :ref:`api-v1-products`       Returns the most recent products added to Consumer Notebook.
 :ref:`api-v1-product`        Returns the detail on a specific product.
 :ref:`api-v1-schema`         Returns the structure of a Consumer Notebook product.